 Immigration consultants - officially called "Regulated Canadian Immigration Consultants", or "RCIC's" for short, are professionals who are legally allowed to help clients with immigration questions and processes.
 In particular, spousal sponsorships are a common need Canadians have when moving back.
 Don't hire an immigration lawyer to help with common immigration questions or processes!
 They are far too expensive.
 If you just need help with general questions regarding a spousal sponsorship, please see my Immigration: Spouse and Children page on this site.

 For full support for a spousal sponsorship, I suggest engaging the help of an RCIC:

-Regulated Canadian Immigration Consultant.
+Regulated Canadian Immigration Consultant (RCIC).
 I met with Marianne in-person and have communicated regularly over the phone and by email with her as I refer many happy clients to her.
 I can attest that she is very high integrity and professional in all respects.
 Marianne is the rare combination of professional and personable, giving every client her focused best, including doing all their paperwork herself to ensure the highest quality and no mistakes.

-With some 20 years experience in the Canadian immigration field, Marianne can help with questions on a one-time-fee basis about spousal sponsorship, Permanent Resident status in Canada, etc. and can provide full support, if you wish, with any area of Canadian immigration.
+With over 20 years experience in the Canadian immigration field, Marianne can help with questions on a one-time-fee consultation basis about spousal sponsorship, Permanent Resident status in Canada, etc. and can provide full support, if you wish, with any area of Canadian immigration.